LucernaSancta/advanced-snake/docs/textures/background.md

 # 🎑 Background Textures Documentation

 ## ⚙️ How It Works
 Background textures are used to create the ground or sky in-game environments.
-Each texture is a grid of tiles that can be repeated to cover large areas seamlessly.
+Each texture is a grid of tiles that can be repeated to cover large areas seamlessly or stretched to the whole screen.
-The background texture is repeated to every tile in the games grid.

 ## 🖼️ Image Rules
 - Must be a PNG file.
-- Must be a square image (`1:1` aspect ratio).

 ## 📁 Where to Put Them
 All background textures are stored in: